-The third PUBLIC Silo Trail mural in regional Western Australia is a 35 metre high artwork created in August 2017 by Perth artist, Kyle Hughes-Odgers’ at Merredin in Western Australia’s Wheatbelt.
+The third completed PUBLIC Silo Trail mural in regional Western Australia is a 35 metre high artwork created in August 2017 by Perth artist, Kyle Hughes-Odgers’ at Merredin in Western Australia’s central-Wheatbelt.

-The mural joins silo artworks in Northam, Newdegate, Ravensthorpe, Pingrup and Albany.
-Ultimately the silos will form a large scale art trail for tourists and travellers to take through regional Western Australia.
+The mural joins silo artworks in Northam, Newdegate, Ravensthorpe, Pingrup and Albany, which together form a self-drive trail for tourists and travellers to take through regional Western Australia.

 Creating the artwork was a labour of love, requiring the artist to work around the clock.
 Through his geometric yet playful paintings on the Merredin silos, Hughes-Odgers depicts two large plant pots with sprouting seedlings, which represent the importance of the agricultural industry to Merredin and the Wheatbelt region.